unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 ## Education & Security

 [VestLab](VestLab.io) is aiming to get you all the information about a crypto project before you invest.
-While [White Hat DAO](https://whitehatdao.com) is looking to give deeper insights on blockchain projects with offerings that include smart contract audits, safety ratings along with tokenomics analysis and due-diligence.
+[White Hat DAO](https://whitehatdao.com) is looking to give deeper insights on blockchain projects with offerings that include smart contract audits, safety ratings along with tokenomics analysis and due-diligence.
 [Fractionalize](https://www.amwwaldorf.org) is implementing a